The best way to learn is by example, so here’s an extended tutorial to get you started using looper to run pre-made pipelines on a pre-made project.

 Inside there will be two directories:

-submissions- which holds yaml representations of the samples and log files of the submited jobs.
+submissions- yaml representations of the samples and log files of the submitted jobs.

 In this example, we just ran one example sample (an amplicon sequencing library) through a pipeline that processes amplicon data (to determine percentage of indels in amplicon).

 From here to running hundreds of samples of various sample types is virtually the same effort!